flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 using AI tools or agents.
 Please also do not request review from any AI tools in the submission PR.
-Automated Copilot reviews on GitHub can be disabled by the submitter by going [here](https://github.com/settings/copilot/coding_agent) and changing `Repository access` to exclude the repo.
+Automated Copilot reviews on GitHub can be disabled by the submitter by going [here](https://github.com/settings/copilot/coding_agent) and changing `Repository access` to exclude the repo or disabling the global "Automatic Copilot code review" found [here](https://github.com/settings/copilot/features).

 Submissions or changes where most of the code is written by or using AI without any meaningful human input, review, justification or moderation